-PPOs are managed networks of healthcare facilities, doctors, and healthcare insurance providers.
+PPOs are managed networks of healthcare facilities, doctors, and healthcare protection providers.
 With a PPO, employees can receive healthcare from its network, as well as affiliated third parties outside the network.
 Employees will be able to receive coverage, but they will be restricted by where they can go for medical attention.

 HMOs are insurance groups that are contracted to provide healthcare to plan enrollees.
 Enrollees can choose from the various doctors, hospitals, and clinics included in the HMO, which will allow them to receive healthcare for a fixed fee.
 This fee is paid annually.